luizjanela/olympic/README.md

 	}
 	```

-###2.
-Competition Result Add.
+###Competition Athlet Result Add.
 Appends new Result of an Athlete in a Competition.

 	URL
 	http://localhost/competition/result/add/ [POST]